All travellers

 You must check your passport meets these requirements before you travel.
 If your passport was issued before 1 October 2018, extra months may have been added to its expiry date.

-Contact the embassy of the country you are visiting if you think that your passport does not meet both these requirements.
+Contact the Embassy of Switzerland in the UK if you think that your passport does not meet both these requirements.
 Renew your passport if you need to.

 Passport stamping